 The Standard Oil Company began quietly buying up land along the lakefront in March and April of 1889.
 The company was in need of a Midwestern industrial site convenient to rail and water transportation to refine crude oil, and Whiting fit those requirements perfectly.
 With the construction of the refinery, the community’s history changed forever.

 Efforts to incorporate began almost as soon as Standard Oil came to the area, but were initially unsuccessful.
 Whiting finally incorporated as a town in 1895 and as a city in 1903.
 With incorporation came new services, and some of the amenities of city life, including a public library and a lakefront park.
-In 1923, Standard Oil Company provided land and funding for the Memorial Community Center, which became the hub of city life with its social and athletic facilities.
+In 1923, the Standard Oil Company provided land and funding for the Memorial Community Center, which became the hub of city life with its social and athletic facilities.
 By this time the refinery employed over 4,000 workers, and the city numbered approximately 10,000.
-Pop Whiting's Siding has come a long way.
+Pop Whiting’s Siding has certainly come a long way.